GTCR Firm Update

 CEO: David Snow

-Cedar Gate Technologies is focused on acquiring and developing healthcare data and analytics technologies and technology-driven services as part of its strategy to build a leading business in the industry.
-GTCR and Mr. Snow believe the data and analytics space represents an attractive and growing segment within healthcare technology.
-Cedar Gate seeks to invest in companies, products and services that help providers and payors understand and manage risk effectively as they transition toward value-based reimbursement.
-GTCR has committed up to $200 million to support the strategy.
+Together, Cedar Gate and GHA are focused on developing healthcare data and analytics technologies and technology-driven services as part of its strategy to build a leading business in value-based care.
+Cedar Gate will continue to seek to invest in companies, products and services that help providers and payors understand and manage risk effectively as they transition toward value-based reimbursement.

 CEO: Carl Hull

-In 2014, GTCR partnered with Carl Hull to form Maravai LifeSciences (“Maravai”) as part of a strategy to build a leading life science tools and diagnostics company.
+In 2014, GTCR partnered with Carl Hull to form Maravai LifeSciences (“Maravai”), a new company focused on executing upon The Leaders Strategy™ in life science tools and diagnostics.
 Mr. Hull is a 30-year veteran of the diagnostic and life sciences industry, previously serving as Chief Executive Officer of Gen-Probe, a market-leading molecular diagnostic company.
 His leadership helped reposition Gen-Probe for commercial growth, culminating in the eventual sale to Hologic for $3.7 billion.